In absolute numbers, more white people than black people are killed in police shootings (because white people outnumber black people in America).

 According to Fatal Encounters, the database created by former Reno News & Review editor and journalism instructor Burghart (which tracks all deaths resulting from interactions with police), a total of 1,388 people were killed by police in 2015, 318 (23%) of them black, and 560 (40%) of them white.
 So roughly 23 percent of those killed by any police interaction in 2015 were black and just over 40 percent were white.
 According to those statistics (adjusted for racial demographics), black people had a 2.7 higher likelihood of being killed by police than whites.

 The grim trend has carried over into 2016.
 Of the 1,034 people killed and tracked by Burghart's Fatal Encounters database so far this year, 215 were black while 338 were white, so thus far in 2016 black Americans have been three times more likely than white people to die in interactions with police.
 That statistic holds for figures sent to us by Burghart compiled between Jan.
 1, 2013 to Sept.
 21, 2016, with suicides-by-cop removed.
 Burghart told us:

 I think it's pretty obvious that black people are killed at much higher rates than white people.
 I'm not going to say that white people are underrepresented in these numbers, since I think all people are overrepresented in this data, but it's clear that black people are highly overrepresented.

 Other factors that are also prevalent in analyses of deadly use of force by police officers include age, gender, mental illness, and the circumstances of the deaths.
 In 250 of the fatal shootings recorded by the Post in 2015, the victims showed signs of mental illness.
 Men were far more often killed than women.
-In 782 instances, the person killed was armed with some type of “deadly weapon.”
-In 28 instances, there was no record of the victim’s race.
+In 782 instances, the person killed was armed with some type of "deadly weapon."
+In 28 instances, no record was made of the victim's race.